unmannedlab/Colosseum/docs/settings.md

 ### Common Vehicle Setting
 - `VehicleType`: This could be any one of the following - `PhysXCar`, `SimpleFlight`, `PX4Multirotor`, `ComputerVision`, `ArduCopter` & `ArduRover`.
 There is no default value therefore this element must be specified.
 - `PawnPath`: This allows to override the pawn blueprint to use for the vehicle.
-For example, you may create new pawn blueprint derived from ACarPawn for a warehouse robot in your own project outside the AirSim code and then specify its path here.
+For example, you may create new pawn blueprint derived from ACarPawn for a warehouse robot in your own project outside the Colosseum code and then specify its path here.
 See also [PawnPaths](settings.md#PawnPaths).
 Note that you have to specify your custom pawn blueprint class path inside the global `PawnPaths` object using your proprietarily defined object name, and quote that name inside the `Vehicles` setting.
 For example,
 ```json
     {
       ...